diku-dk/futhark-website/blog/2023-03-20-why-are-sizes-signed.md

 description: "Who knows, maybe there is a cool algebra where negative array sizes make sense."
 ---

-In Futhark, the arrays sizes have type `i64` - the type of signed 64-bit integers.
+In Futhark, array sizes have type `i64` - the type of signed 64-bit integers.
 This is observable whenever we use a [size parameter](../examples/size-parameters.html) as a term-level variable: